The University of Edinburgh – College of Medicine and Veterinary Medicine

 - Training and Education

-Our programme is structured around an academic year that consists of three, 12-week terms.
+Our programme is structured around an academic year that consists of three 12-week terms.
 You will be expected to complete each level of the programme within the academic year with the Postgraduate Certificate, Postgraduate Diploma and MSc awards given at the point of exit from the University.

 Year One

-In Year One, you will gain a solid, theoretical understanding of the biological, psychological and social concepts that drive, develop and maintain pain.
 Through the Year One compulsory courses, you will deepen your critical evaluation and analysis skills and develop your ability to link research to practice.
-You will also gain generic academic skills in academic writing, presentation giving and literature searching.

 Year Two

-Building on Year One courses, you will deepen your understanding and ability to critically analyse literature and reflect this in practice, build your inter and multidisciplinary working knowledge and further develop your transferrable academic skills.
-You will have some choice of courses, and you will be able to select courses that are of best value to your personal and professional development.
+Building on Year One courses, you will deepen your understanding and ability to critically analyse literature and reflect this in practice, build your inter and multidisciplinary working knowledge and further develop your transferable academic skills.

 Year Three